mbiarnes/kie-server/README.md

 KIE Server
 ==========

-KIE Server provides an standalone Drools execution environment to execute your Drools rules.
+KIE Server provides an standalone Business-Central execution environment to execute your "Drools" rules.

 There are two available images: